89rat/pqshield-api/DEBUG_IMPROVEMENT_SUMMARY.md

 ## 🏆 **Summary: Mission Accomplished**

-The PQShield API has been successfully **debugged, tested, and optimized** with:
+The PQ359 API has been successfully **debugged, tested, and optimized** with:

 ✅ **75% reduction in main bundle size** through intelligent code splitting
 ✅ **Comprehensive error handling** with detailed debugging capabilities